MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/optimize-workload-using-flows.md

 # Optimize workload design using flows

 This article covers the targeted optimization of workloads using flows.
 Different components of a workload have varying requirements and levels of importance.
-By breaking a workload into flows, you can prioritize different parts of a workload and better align workload investments with the importance of each flow.
+By segmenting a workload into flows, you can prioritize different parts of a workload and better align workload investments with the importance of each flow.

 This workload optimization process is iterative and involves three key steps: (1) define the flow structure within your workload, (2) define technical requirements, and (3) design the flow to meet the requirements (*see figure 1*).